FuelRats/fuelrats.com/docs/using_jsonApiRoute.md

 import jsonApiRoute from '~/util/server/middleware/jsonApiRoute' import { UnauthorizedAPIError } from '~/util/server/errors'

+// It's recommended to use a generator function like this even if you don't require configuration.
+// This way all middleware are consistent, and adding configuration in the future does not have to be a breaking change. async function requireUser () {
-async function requireUser (ctx, next) {
+  return (ctx, next) => {
     const user = await getUser(ctx.req.getHeader('Authorization')) // Gets the user matching the given auth token.

     if (!user) {
       // We throw here to immediately break the chain and have the route framework respond with the error.
       // If we wanted to continue execution, we could send this error to ctx.error(error) instead of throwing. throw new UnauthorizedAPIError()
     }

     ctx.state.user = user // Add the user object to state.
 Note that this does NOT mean it will be sent with the response.

     await next() // wait for the other middleware deeper in the chain.

     if (ctx.state.includeUser) {
       // If the endpoint requests it, include, the user object to the response. ctx.include(user)
     }
   }
+}

 export default jsonApiRoute(
-  requireUser,
+  requireUser(),
   (ctx) => {
     /* Do some work */
     ctx.state.includeUser = true